 Due to Canon's well-earned reputation for punching out plenty of plasticky Rebel-level SLRs over the past three decades, many people are surprised at the heft and solidity of these first-generation EOS bodies.
 While they are indeed sheathed in polycarbonate, there is a lot of metal, the chassis et al, under the hood.
 Weight with a battery installed is in Nikon F3 territory (no, I'm not saying that they are as robust as an F3 ;-)), merely to illustrate that these are not super small or light SLRs.
 The ergonomics also tend to impress when you pick one up.
 You can see why Canon grips have been industry-standard for 30+ years.
 A bonus for EF lens owners is complete backward compatibility whether your lens is from 1987 or 2021, as long as it has full-frame coverage (24mm x 36mm), not APS-C (EF-S or EF-M in Canonspeak).
 No other manufacturer comes close in the AF era.

 Caveats?
 The most common issue with first & second generation EOS bodies are their biodegradable (figuratively speaking ;-)) shutter blade bumpers.
 At its worst, this problem shows up as a gooey, smeary mess on the left side of the shutter.
 Eventually, the shutter will jam, causing the dreaded "bc" error message to appear on the LCD.
 Solution: careful cleaning with 99% isopropyl alcohol or naptha of the shutter blades and below them where the bumpers have decomposed.
-Another issue with the EOS 620 (as well as the follow-on EOS 630/600 and RT models) involves the tendency of the LCD illuminator to begin draining the 2CR5 battery even when it is not activated and the camera is switched OFF due to the drying-out of the electrolyte in a capacitor.
-This has been remedied by some users by simply snipping the wires that connect the illuminator to the LCD display. (***NOTE*** We are not recommending this procedure, but letting you know it is out there if you are willing to accept the risk that comes with opening up a 30+ year-old camera and modifying its circuitry.)
-That is one major point in favor of the EOS 650, which lacks the illuminator and thus the possibility of that particular issue arising.
+Another possible (although not necessarily probable) issue with the EOS 620 (as well as the follow-on EOS 630/600 and RT models) involves a situation where the LCD illuminator can begin draining the 2CR5 battery even when it is not activated and the camera is switched OFF.
 Speaking of the 2CR5 (aka Duracell 245) battery, it can be a bit pricey depending on your location and they aren't available just anywhere, nowadays.
 Buying online has been the best option for me.
 Of course, AF speed and low-light performance are not up to today's standards, but they were the best of any first-gen AF SLR.
 And you are not buying one of these to be class-leading nearly 35 years after the fact ;-).
 On more heavily used samples, the handgrip rubber is also prone to loosening and stretching.

 Legacy of the EOS 650/620